RyanJamesSchultz/riskTLP-2D/README.md

 # riskTLP-2D

-We present a Matlab-based functional enviroment, riskTLP-2D that simulates risk-based thresholds for use in traffic light protocols.
+We present a Matlab-based functional enviroment, riskTLP-2D that simulates risk-based thresholds for use in defining traffic light protocols.

 These files are a collection of matlab programs and scripts: scriptRISK.m creates the datastructure and then scriptPLOTRISK.m plots the output results.